HypeCheck

 Red Flags to Watch For

-• Gut microbiota response is highly individual — people with Bacteroides-dominant microbiomes showed no benefit in the one available pilot trial
+• Gut microbiota response to unripe banana flour appears highly individual — people with a Bacteroides-dominant gut profile showed no significant benefit in the one available trial

 Products Containing Banana